AbhilashaIndoria/Neural-Network-and-Pytorch-Introduction/README.md

 Two_dimensional_tensor_v2 notebook covers the basics of tensor operations on 2D tensors DerivativesandGraphsinPytorch notebook covers the differentiation using Pytorch. simple_data_set notebook covers basics of pytorch dataset creation and application of single and multiple transforms (such as addition and multiplication to the tensors) to the dataset object.
+The dataset_and_transforms notebook demonstrate the dataset preparation and transforms applied to the image datasets.